tarsil/saffier/docs/fields.md

 #### RefForeignKey

-`RefForeignKey` is a `ForeignKey` variant that lets you attach explicit reference metadata through `ref_field` while keeping regular FK behavior.
+`RefForeignKey` supports two modes in Saffier.

+If you pass a real Saffier model, it behaves like a regular `ForeignKey` and keeps the extra `ref_field` metadata for tooling or custom conventions.

 ```python
 import saffier